razasalim/razasalim/README.md

 Hi there 👋
-- 🔭 I’m currently doing a PhD in Electrical and Computer Engineering at UTEP.
-- 👯 I’m looking to collaborate on Machine Learning, Deep Learning, and Cybersecurity.
+- 🔭 👯 I’m currently doing a PhD and looking to collaborate on Machine Learning, Deep Learning, and Cybersecurity.
 - 📫 How to reach me: salimece.utep@gmail.com